theogravity/cerebro/README.md

 ```

 #### Overriding configuration using environment variables

+**This only applies to static configuration.
+In dynamic configuration, you will have to manually pluck out
+your environment variables into the overrides object.**

 You can override any configuration value by specifying an environment variable of the same name.